jasujm/hrefs/docs/quickstart.rst

 .. literalinclude:: ../tests/app.py
    :language: python

-You can run the test application in your favorite ASGI server:
+You can run the test application on your favorite ASGI server:

 .. code-block:: console